mpalash/aliakbarmehta/_content/wre-~-narrating-war.md

   & insurgency’, from 3000 BC to the present.
 This ongoing timeline/database is the foundation of the project, and forms the key ‘script’ for an ongoing multimedia performance-reading of this list, titled ‘Narrating War’.
+parent: 'WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs'
 ---
 As an endurance performance designed to last for hours & often days conducted in sites of violence, and sites of knowledge production, the act of reading, almost like a litany, is imagined as an act of mourning, of remembrance, & deterrence from continued violence & conflict: only when we are confronted with war in its entirety as a whole, as a continuous, singular event encompassing 5018 years, is there a possibility to be jolted out of our stupor & shed our complacence.